Software-Development-Guidelines/wordpress-assets/wordpress/wordpress_development/development.md

      * License: GPL2 (it’s usually GPL2 because of the WP open platform) */

-Your best friends while programing in WordPress are Codex https://codex.wordpress.org/ and WordPress Stack exchange http://wordpress.stackexchange.com/.
-There is also the official WordPress support forum, but responses there are quite slow, but you can maybe find an answer to your questions (https://wordpress.org/support/).
+Your best friends while programing in WordPress are [Codex](https://codex.wordpress.org/) and WordPress [Stack exchange](http://wordpress.stackexchange.com/).
+There is also the official WordPress [support forum](https://wordpress.org/support/), but responses there are quite slow, but you can maybe find an answer to your questions .

 WP uses hooks which are filters and actions to implement things to the WP pages. (http://codex.wordpress.org/Plugi...).